ArshiaShirvani/Django-notifications-lab/README.md

 You can:

 - Inspect HTML templates to see how each notification library is integrated.
-- Review JavaScript files under `website/` to understand how notifications are triggered.
 - Add new notification libraries and compare differences in styling, UX, and integration complexity.
 - Use this project as a boilerplate for implementing toasts/alerts in real Django applications.